mapninja/Earthsys144/week07/03_TURN_IN_getting_xyz_tiles_from_earth_engine.md

 Before changing anything, make sure the sample visualization appears in the Code Editor map.

-> **Concept note:** The Data Catalog is not only a list of datasets.
+The Data Catalog is not only a list of datasets.
 It also gives you a starting script, band names, scale, date range, provider information, and suggested visualization parameters.
 For beginners, starting from the catalog sample is safer than guessing how a dataset is structured.

 ## Part 2: Understand the Tile URL Workflow